Argumentation

 STAAR® Institute Refund Policy:

-Refunds, less the non-refundable deposit of $150, will be issued for cancellations received in writing up to five working days before the beginning of the institute.
+Full refunds will be issued for cancellations received in writing prior to September 27.
 No refunds will be issued after that date.
-Substitutions from the same school or school district will be allowed five working days before the beginning of the institute with a completed registration form for each substitute.
+Substitutions from the same school or school district will be allowed five business days before the beginning of the institute with a completed registration form for each substitute.
 Please contact Louis Educational Concepts (LEC) at info@janeschaffer.com for more information.
 The office is open Monday-Friday, 8 A.M. – 5 P.M.

 Cancellation Policy: